11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Children’s Lake, Boiling Springs

-The centerpiece of Boiling Springs is this 7-acre man-made lake, dating to the mid 1700’s, initially used for iron production.
+The centerpiece of Boiling Springs is the 7-acre man-made Children’s Lake, dating to the mid 1700’s, initially used for iron production.
 Now, it’s a lovely, waterfowl-and-trout-filled town center where generations of families fatten up the ducks and geese.
 Stroll along a segment of the Appalachian Trail that traverses its bank, and then across the street to see a remaining Iron Works furnace.

 Appalacian-Trail-Childrens-Lake-Boiling-Springs-PA